Isabella Dryden: Career

 Once Dryden retired in 1983, she continued her computer training, keeping up with the latest technological changes such as the introduction of keyboards.
 She became a volunteer teacher from 1984 until 1996, instructing computer skills to Grade 4 children.
 She taught at the Salisbury Morse Place School located in East Kildonan, Manitoba.
 In 1987, she also began giving computer classes to seniors, after realizing how many retirees were scared of technology.
 She currently teaches four times per week at the "Creative Retirement Learning Centre" and the "Chinese Cultural and Community Centre" in Winnipeg, Manitoba.
-Dryden offers introductory classes in computer technology and Microsoft Office software, as well as explaining how to send emails and stay safe online.
-She has taught on numerous operating systems, from Windows 97 to Windows 10, while managing the bugs that come with new releases.
+Dryden offered introductory classes in computer technology and Microsoft Office software, as well as explaining how to send emails and stay safe online.
+She taught on numerous operating systems, from Windows 97 to Windows 10, while managing the bugs that come with new releases.

-Keeping pace with technological changes, necessary for her computer classes, has involved plenty of work for Dryden.
-However, she still enjoys "... working with people, and watching them as the learning process goes on."
-In order to advance, she believes that students need to develop their minds, bodies and spirits.
-With regards to computers and seniors, she feels that using technology keeps the brain active and also allows retirees to keep in touch with loved ones.
-Dryden also sees a negative side to new technologies, considering how many people now focus on their cell phones when they could be connecting with others.
+Keeping pace with technological changes, necessary for her computer classes, involved plenty of work for Dryden.
+However, she still enjoyed "... working with people, and watching them as the learning process goes on."
+In order to advance, she believed that students need to develop their minds, bodies and spirits.
+With regards to computers and seniors, she felt that using technology keeps the brain active and also allows retirees to keep in touch with loved ones.
+Dryden also saw a negative side to new technologies, considering how many people now focus on their cell phones when they could be connecting with others.